 Huernia schneideriana is a visually appealing succulent that grows glaucous green stem clumps and is often twisted along the stem.
 The stems are erect, prostrate, or pendulous and can grow up to 18 inches long and 0.6 inches wide.
-As with many succulent plants, Huernia schneideriana has adapted to survive in arid and desert-like conditions.
-Its fleshy stems and leaves store water, allowing it to withstand long periods of drought.
-This adaptation has made it a resilient and low-maintenance Huernia plant for both indoor and outdoor cultivation.

 The flowers of Huernia schneideriana are bell-shaped; they are truly a sight to behold during the fall.
 These red dragon flowers are usually small in size, measuring around 1 to 2 inches in diameter.
 With a deep purple-black center, their exterior is brownish-red, while their interior is velvety reddish-black.
 The bell-shaped flowers have a charming and exotic appearance, making them a beautiful addition to any succulent collection.